silvio-galli/Hackmatch/README.md

 # Hackmatch
 ##  Setup

 First, we need to install the json-server package.
 We will do it globally so we can run it from anywhere in our laptops.
 Run the following code in your terminal:

 `$ npm install -g json-server`

-Go to the terminal and inside the fake-server folder, run the following code:
+Go to the terminal and inside the same folder where we have our .json, run the following code:

 `$ json-server --watch hackmatch.json --port 8000`